-Ordinances are extremely important in Mormon faith, The Church of Jesus Christ of Latter-day Saints, mistakenly called the Mormon Church by some.
+Ordinances are extremely important in The Church of Jesus Christ of Latter-day Saints.
 They are more than milestones in our path toward God, but most are outward symbols of covenants that make us more like Christ and lead us back into His presence.

 In the LDS Church, babies are given a name and a blessing in a simple ceremony similar to the Jewish brit.
 This may be performed in a Mormon meetinghouse or at home, if the bishop (leader of the congregation) is present.
 However, this is not an ordinance of the Church, and there is no covenant associated with it.
 Family gathers, and worthy holders of the Melchizedek Priesthood hold the baby in their arms while one gives the baby its name and pronounces a prophetic blessing upon the child.